Cultural impact of Taylor Swift: Creative inspiration

 Artists ranging from Bryan Adams (left) to Ashanti (right) found Swift's creative ownership inspiring.

 Various musicians were inspired by aspects of Swift's career, such as her work ethic and appeal.
-Swift's comments on artists' rights influenced Bryan Adams, Ashanti, the Departed, Snoop Dogg, Five Finger Death Punch, John Fogerty, Paris Hilton, Joe Jonas, Zara Larsson, Bonnie McKee, Niki, Offset, Rachel Platten, Rita Ora, Rodrigo, and SZA.
+Swift's comments on artists' rights influenced Bryan Adams, Ashanti, Yeng Constantino, the Departed, Snoop Dogg, Five Finger Death Punch, John Fogerty, Paris Hilton, Joe Jonas, Zara Larsson, Bonnie McKee, Niki, Offset, Rachel Platten, Rita Ora, Rodrigo, and SZA.
 Ashanti and SZA commended Swift for her industry-challenging, creative and business decisions.

 South Korean musician IU (left), Hong Kong artist G.E.M. (middle) and Colombian singer Karol G (right) are dubbed as "Taylor Swift of K-pop", "Chinese Taylor Swift" and "Colombia's Taylor Swift", respectively, as their artistry and career trajectory resemble Swift's.

-Swift has been the most covered artist since the 2010s, replacing the Beatles who were the most covered artist from the 1960s to the 2000s.
+Swift has been the most covered artist since the 2010s, replacing the Beatles, who were the most covered artist from the 1960s to the 2000s.
+Singing competition television series such as The Voice and American Idol have dedicated episodes entirely to Swift's discography.
 She also has been referenced or mentioned in songs by other artists.
 Examples include Eminem's "Killshot", Drake's "Red Button" and "Taylor Made Freestyle", Kanye West's "Famous" and "Carnival", ASAP Rocky's "Tailor Swif", Cupcakke's "Marge Simpson", Fletcher's "Her Body is Bible", "Award Show Taylor Swift" by Bowling for Soup, "I Wish (Taylor Swift)" by the Knocks, "Total Entertainment Forever" by Father John Misty, Kitty's "Orion's Belt", Zahara's "Taylor", and Evan Taubenfeld's "Merry Swiftmas".

+Beyond music

+Outside the music industry, Swift has inspired authors, novelists, film directors, and screenwriters, including Sina Grace (Superman: The Harvests of Youth), Jenny Han (The Summer I Turned Pretty), Abby McDonald (Bridgerton), Jennifer Kaytin Robinson (Someone Great and Do Revenge), and Jac Schaeffer (WandaVision and Agatha All Along).
+Shawn Levy described Swift as "a culture magnet unlike anything I've seen".
+Guillermo del Toro opined, Swift is "a very accomplished director, she's incredibly articulate and deep about what she's trying to do—and what she will do."
+Steven Spielberg described Swift a "singular" cultural phenomenon rivaling the Great American Songbook, Lennon–McCartney in the 1960s, and the 1970s singer-songwriters like Carole King, Stevie Nicks, and James Taylor.
+Shonda Rhimes praised Swift's generational cultural impact, Ryan Murphy said she is "one of the greats", and Oprah Winfrey dubbed her "the true great role model".
+Writers of various romance and young adult books have been inspired by Swift's songs.

 Taylor Swift is the closest thing we have to the godhead in [the United States].
 We only live by her good graces.
 She is the essence of the life force.
 She's keeping us together.
 If Taylor were to leave us, everything would fall apart.